sguzunov/docs/docs/getting-started/03_fdc3-compliance/fdc3.md

 ### App Directory

 The goal of the [FDC3 App Directory](https://fdc3.finos.org/docs/app-directory/overview) REST service is to provide trusted identity for desktop apps.
-Application definitions are provided by one or more App Directory REST services where user entitlements and security can also be handled.
+App definitions are provided by one or more App Directory REST services where user entitlements and security can also be handled.

-*For more details on the FDC3 application configuration standards, see the [FDC3 Application](https://fdc3.finos.org/schemas/1.2/app-directory#tag/Application) schema.*
+*For more details on the FDC3 app configuration standards, see the [FDC3 Application](https://fdc3.finos.org/schemas/1.2/app-directory#tag/Application) schema.*

-To configure [**Glue42 Enterprise**](https://glue42.com/enterprise/) to retrieve [application definitions from remote application stores](../../developers/configuration/system/index.html#application_stores), add a new entry to the `"appStores"` top-level key of the `system.json` file located in the `%LOCALAPPDATA%\Tick42\GlueDesktop\config` folder:
+To configure [**Glue42 Enterprise**](https://glue42.com/enterprise/) to retrieve app definitions from [remote app stores](../../glue42-concepts/application-management/overview/index.html#app_stores-remote), add a new entry to the `"appStores"` top-level key of the `system.json` file located in the `%LOCALAPPDATA%\Tick42\GlueDesktop\config` folder:

 ```json
 {